Continuing Professional Development (CPD)

 Implement Programs

-The manner in which Continuous Professional Development programs are mobilized highly depends on the skill being developed.
+The manner in which CPD programs are mobilized highly depends on the skill being developed.
 Instruction can range from a one-hour session about using billing software to a full year of on-the-job leadership coaching

 The key here is to match the skill instruction to the best possible expert.
 As stated above, a quality CPD program will first identify skill ‘elements’, which of course should be provided by an expert in that element.
-Organizations should consider the value of holding online programs led by a renowned specialist, compared to in-person instruction from a conveniently-located trainer, coach, or mentor.
+Always consider the value of holding online programs led by a renowned specialist, compared to in-person instruction from a conveniently located trainer, coach, or mentor.

 A Continuing Professional Development program should ideally be unique for every professional.
 Each employee has an individualized set of skills to be maintained, as well as personal goals for development.
-Yet it is a major challenge for organizations to accommodate customized Continuous Professional Development at scale.
-It is difficult to identify the precise Continuous Professional Development needs of each employee in terms of ‘elements’, as described above.
+Yet it is a major challenge for organizations to accommodate customized CPD at scale.
+It is difficult to identify the precise needs of each employee in terms of ‘elements’, as described above.
 Plus, finding experts in those specific fields is not common practice in the L&D industry.
-Still, despite these hurdles, organizations that are dedicated to implementing successful Ongoing Professional Development will use a method of analyzing skill requirements in a way that is granular and employee-specific.
+Still, despite these hurdles, organizations that are dedicated to implementing successful ongoing Professional Development will use a method of analyzing skill requirements in a way that is granular and employee-specific.